 The Mood Tuner app encourages kids to look inwards and identify their feelings, helping them understand what’s going on inside.
 Once they’ve recognized their emotions, they can choose from a variety of exercises designed to help them self-regulate and find their balance.

-Supporting an emotionally withdrawn child may feel like an uphill battle, but with patience, understanding, and tailored strategies, you can strengthen your connection and help your child thrive.
-Remember, you’re not alone in this journey, and there’s always hope for a brighter, more connected future with your child.
+Supporting an emotionally withdrawn child is challenging, but with patience, understanding, and tailored strategies, you will strengthen your connection and help your child thrive.
+Remember, you are not alone in this journey, and there is always hope for a brighter, more connected future with your child.

 FAQ’s About Kids Being Emotionally Withdrawn